(4) Hunting The Kalahari

 and a place to go for a drink with your buddies

 There are lion over every dune - or so it seems:

 We shall sleep in luxury, safe tents

-and all the time see nature in action, from the nimble black backed jackal..
+and all the time see nature in action, even the nimble black backed jackal.

 Our return trip to Pretoria will be a roundabout way from the hunting ranch, all along the amorphous Border with Botswana, then tracking the Limpopo River forming the slightly firmer south-eastern boundary until we meet tha confluence of the Limpopo and Shashi rivers at the Tuli Circle and Mapungubwe National Park, and where South Africa, Botswana and Zimbabwe share a common border.
 That will be 1 300 miles of uninterrupted wilderness and wildlife of all kinds.